-PhD in Biblical and Theological Studies.
-Those seeking admission into the PhD in Biblical and Theological Studies programme must have a recognised master's degree in the field of Theology/Religion with a minimum CGPA of 3.33 on a 4-point scale or its equivalent.
+PhD in Biblical and Theological Studies

+Those seeking admission into the PhD in Biblical and Theological Studies program must have a recognized master's degree in the field of Theology/Religion with a minimum CGPA of 3.33 on a 4-point scale or its equivalent.
 Those with a CGPA of 3.00 - 3.32 may be admitted on probation for only one semester and granted regular admission status subject to obtaining and CGPA of 3.33 or above.
-Also, note that a thesis or its equivalent is required to enrol in the PhD in Religion Programme.
+Also, note that a thesis or project is required to enroll in the PhD in Religion Program.
+If the applicant has not done a Thesis or Project, the applicant must;